ryn-cx/pydantic-partial/README.md

 # pydantic-partial

+## Purpose of This Fork
+- Add support for AfterValidator, BeforeValidator, and PlainValidator to partial models.

 ## Installation

-Just use `pip install pydantic-partial` to install the library.
+Just use `uv add git+https://github.com/ryn-cx/pydantic-partial` to install the library.

 **Note:** `pydantic-partial` is compatible with `pydantic` versions `1.9`, `1.10` and even `2.x` (🥳) on Python `3.9`, `3.10`, `3.11`, `3.12` and `3.13`.
 This is also ensured running all tests on all those versions